-Family members put a lot of thought into their relative’s wedding gifts.
+Family members often put a lot of thought into their relative’s wedding gifts.
 Sometimes they buy off the registry, and other times, they get something unique.
-Either way, the couple usually opens their gift immediately.
-But one couple in Michigan was different.
+Either way, the couple usually opens their gift immediately, but one couple in Michigan was different.

-Brandon and Kathy Gunn received one present with a mysterious note.
-They decided not to open it for a whopping nine years.
+Brandon and Kathy Gunn received a present with a mysterious note and they decided not to open it for a whopping nine years.
 The gift was from Kathy’s great aunt, and it promised to solve their arguments.
-What was inside?
-And why did they wait to open it?
+Read on the find out what was inside the unique gift.

 While Brandon and Kathy talked about wedding gifts, they remembered their personal favorite.
 Ironically, their best wedding gift still sat in the closet, unopened.
 Neither Brandon nor Kathy had peeked inside throughout their nine years of marriage.